What Is Advent?

 Active Christians do special things to mark the holy purposes of the Advent season.
 Many churches have Wednesday night services like those during Lent, only with a lot more praise, joy, and song.
 Those who come are often invited to confess their sins before a priest or minister and then celebrate release from those sins, or to join in group prayers afterward.
 Choirs practice music in a more-classical vein, especially Handel's Messiah.
 Chapels and prayer rooms open longer.
 In 'liturgical' churches, there's always some arguing between worship leaders and laity about whether Christmas hymns can be sung during Advent.
 The usual compromise is that the Christmas songs start coming in one or two Sundays before Christmas.

-In the U.S., most people start their Christmas after Thanksgiving Day (the fourth Thursday of November), though catalog firms and retailers try to move it up to the start of November for profit's sake.
-(Here in 2011, the economic crisis has caused more stores than ever to Christmasize November.)
-Thanksgiving Day is actually quite appropriate for Advent, even though it is a few days before the season starts.
+In the U.S., most people start their Christmas after Thanksgiving Day (the fourth Thursday of November), though retailers try to move it up to the start of November for profit's sake.
+(Here in 2016, more stores than ever have Christmasized November.)
+Thanksgiving Day is actually quite appropriate for the season, even though it is a few days before it starts.
 Advent is a preparation, and the best way to start preparing is with a thankful heart.